AMThermo/Biphasic_Equilibria/Hexane+CPME+Propanol/README.md

 ### Documents compiled in this repository:
   - *Helmholtz Scaling Theory.ipynb*: The Jupyter-Notebook with the Ascaling modelling
+  - *Experimental_data_viscosity.xlsx*: An excel file with the experimental results measured at the laboratory

 ### Citing this work
 Please, if you use the notebooks or the experimental data compiled in this page cite the original work where they were built as: